-turn
+Make sure to ALWAYS include the online disclaimer, terms of use, and return policy to the chargeback documentation (included in the attached templates)

-Proof of Sale Accepting Chargebacks
+Accepting Chargebacks

 Occasionally, we will need to accept a chargeback rather that dispute it.
 We should try to avoid this by taking the proper steps in a timely manner, since accepting too many chargebacks can have a negative effect on our business, along with additional fees.
 The following are a couple of possible reasons we will need to accept a chargeback, although they may not be the only reasons.